Hackverse-2-0/Team-DevX/README.md

 ResQAI

 ### Project Description:
 ResQAI is a next-generation, open-source disaster intelligence platform built for Odisha, India — one of the world's most disaster-prone coastal regions, regularly battered by cyclones, floods, and heatwaves.
-It is the only platform in existence that combines:
+It is the only platform in existence.

 ### Setup & Installation Instructions:
 Prerequisites